“You translate everything, whether physical, mental, or spiritual into muscular tension” FM Alexander

 “Learning how to react, or not to react to life with excess tension and effort is a lesson that has been invaluable” Henrietta, lessons in Hove 2017

 Whether you want to maintain good posture, bring back freedom of movement, relieve aches or pains, or reduce stress and anxiety, Alexander Technique can help restore an easy poise.

-You are able to apply your new awareness and vitality from Alexander Technique in your daily life, whether you seek to be beautifully balanced in performance as a musician, actor or singer, in talks or business presentations, in sports, Yoga or exercise.
-A practical philosophy restoring natural, upright poise and fine balance Alexander Technique is something that you can take into all activities and acts of living – standing, walking, sitting over a laptop or in a coffee shop, driving, cycling, gardening, and much more.
+You are able to apply your new awareness from Alexander Technique in your daily life, whether you seek to be beautifully balanced in performance as a musician, actor or singer, in talks or business presentations, in sports, Yoga, or exercise.
+A practical philosophy restoring natural upright poise and fine balance, Alexander Technique is something that you can take into all activities and acts of living – standing, walking, sitting over a laptop or in a coffee shop, driving, cycling, gardening, and much more.

 ‘Lessons in Alexander Technique have long-term benefits for back pain’